-A first- or second-class undergraduate honours degree in engineering, mathematics or physics.
+A lower second-class (2.2) undergraduate honours degree or above in engineering, mathematics or physics.
 The undergraduate honours degree should normally be in mechanical or automotive engineering, or in a closely related discipline that has covered topics such as mechanics, dynamics, thermodynamics, heat transfer and fluid flow.
 Applicants with relevant work experience will also be considered on an individual basis.

 Months of entry